sh1katagana1/ThreatIntelCheatSheet/Dark Web.md

 ## Ransomware
+**RansomwareLive** https://ransomware.live/ An excellent all in one ransomware information site. \
 **RansomDB** https://www.ransom-db.com/ \
 **Ransomlook** https://www.ransomlook.io/ and excellent site that actually lists what these blogs are posting as well as screenshots of the blog page \
 **Ransomlook** https://www.ransomlook.io/ \